-This vegetarian quinoa stuffed bell pepper recipe is perfect for a weeknight meal.
-Ridiculously easy to make and packed with awesome flavors and healthy goodness!
+This vegetarian quinoa stuffed bell peppers recipe is perfect for a weeknight meal.
+Ridiculously easy to make, gluten-free and packed with flavour!

 Quinoa is the star of these stuffed bell peppers.
 One of the most popular superfoods around, this amazing seed has hard-to-beat nutritional properties: